Dotnet-IO-logger/core/Promotions/2_CheckHttpLogs.md

 * **Response Headers**: The headers returned by the server in the response.
 * **Response Information**: Status code, reason phrase, and other response details.

-These logs are invaluable for debugging and monitoring your HTTP communications.
 If you need to track any of this information, there’s no need to introduce new logging statements; the built-in features have you covered.

 ## Setting Up Project Logging